Mosaic AI announces launch of enterprise B2B support platform

 Now that you know your gaps, you can start plugging them.
 During days 30 to 60:

-• Launch AI-powered self-service
+• Launch AI-native self-service

 • Implement proactive alerts